GuidesJanuary 23, 20268 min read

 setStatus(data.status);

-// Stop polling on terminal states
+// Stop on final states

 if (['paid', 'completed', 'expired', 'failed'].includes(data.status)) {

-return false; // Stop polling
+return false;

 }